 - Honey is being studied for its antibacterial as well as cosmetic benefits.
 In cosmetic formulations, it may help to improve the skin's appearance and delay wrinkles.
 However, these results are anecdotal and not endorsed by the FDA.

-As you age, your skin undergoes gradual changes:
+With age, skin undergoes gradual changes:

 - Cells divide more slowly and the inner layer of skin (the dermis) starts to thin.
 Fat cells beneath the dermis begin to shrink.
 In addition, the ability of the skin to repair itself decreases with age, so wounds heal more slowly.
-The thinning skin becomes prone to injuries and damage.
+The thinning skin becomes prone to injuries, bruising, and damage.

 - The deeper layer of the skin, which provides the support structure for the surface skin layers, loosens and unravels.
 Skin then loses its elasticity (ability to stretch and return to position).
 As a result, skin sags and forms furrows.